magento/knowledge-base/src/troubleshooting/general/conflicting-component-dependencies.md

 If you are upgrading Adobe Commerce on cloud infrastructure, try the following to resolve conflicting component dependencies:

 * Check the keys being used to upgrade.
 Are the keys being generated from the correct email account?
 * Check permissions and make sure that they match the Magento upgrade requirements.
-Review DevDocs' [Magento Upgrade Overview > Update and Upgrade Checklist > File System Permissions](https://devdocs.magento.com/guides/v2.3/comp-mgr/prereq/prereq_compman-checklist.html#perms) .
+Review [Magento Upgrade Overview > Update and Upgrade Checklist > File System Permissions](https://devdocs.magento.com/guides/v2.3/comp-mgr/prereq/prereq_compman-checklist.html#perms) in our developer documentation.

 <h2 id="incompatibility_third_party_modules">Incompatibility with third-party modules:</h2>